-Are you searching for bilingual activities for your children?
-Check out the activities my daughters and I created and would like to share with your family.
+Are you looking for bilingual activities for your children?
+Find a few of my bilingual activities that my daughters and I created and want to share with your family.
+You can find even more activities on my Instagram.

 I made it my goal, in the past years, to raise my children bilingual (English, German).
 My husband speaks to them in English, while I raise them in German.